imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 Fiji is a *distribution* of ImageJ: it bundles the core ImageJ application with a curated selection of plugins pre-installed.
-Specifically, those plugins found on the {% include ListOfUpdateSites content="Fiji update site" %}.
+Specifically, those plugins found on the {% include list-of-update-sites content='Fiji update site' %} .

 ## How do I install Fiji?